scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

-A simple technique for documenting the detail in an image is to segment it into "blobs" which are above a certain threshold and calculate the number of blobs, thier accumilated area and the mean rainfall across the blobs.
+A simple technique for documenting the detail in an image is to segment it into "blobs" which are above a certain threshold and calculate the number of blobs, their accumulated area and the mean rainfall across the blobs.
 The ndimage module of Scipy is the perfect package for achieving this.
 Figure :ref:`seg` shows the of ndimage.label to break up regions above 5 and 20mm/h.